 Bangladesh Bans Activities Of Awami League Party

-The government also approved an amendment to the International Crimes (Tribunal) Act, 1973, giving the tribunal the authority to punish political parties, their affiliated organizations, or support groups.
+The government also approved an amendment to the International Crimes (Tribunal) Act, 1973, giving the tribunal the authority to punish political parties, their affiliated organisations, or support groups.

 Several Islamist parties, including the Bangladesh Jamaat-e-Islami party and other opposition groups, joined the demonstrations, demanding the ban of the AL, which was formed in 1949.

-A circular regarding the ban would be issued on the next working day, Nazrul said.
+A circular regarding the ban would be issued on the next working day, Nazrul said.– NNN-BSS

 Legal Disclaimer: